 Dependant on the strains of inoculant bacteria used, multi-strain products can result in a faster fermentation than single strain products.
 Different strains work faster and are more efficient at different pH and oxygen levels, temperatures and osmotic pressures.
 The use of multiple strains has the advantage of a faster fermentation and more reliable results over a wide range of conditions.
 All Ultra-Sile inoculants are multi-strain.

 The actual number of CFU's of bacteria needed to dominate a fermentation will depend on the effectiveness of the strains selected and the numbers of spoilage organisms present.
-Generally speaking 1 million CFU / gram of forage is almost always adequate.
-500,000 CFU will cope in most situations.
+Generally speaking 500,000 CFU / gram of forage is almost always adequate.
 Lower levels may be problematic and not always achieve an adequately controlled fermentation.
+1 million CFU products may be used for particularly difficult situations but be aware that a 500,000 CFU multi-strain additive will often out perform a 1 million CFU single strain silage additive.

-The Ultra-Sile Range is new however the range is based on the very successful GoldShake Range of forage additives which have been supplied by RWN for over 10 years.
+The Ultra-Sile Range is a further development from the very successful GoldShake Range of forage additives which have been supplied by RWN for nearly 20 years.
+Products within the range are continually updated to take account of the latest technological developments.

 In 2003 RWN Ltd and a group of other independent agricultural merchants with a lot of experience in the UK silage additive market began to develop an improved range of silage additives.
 At that time there were over 50 silage additives registered on UK Forage Additives Register all backed by independent research trials.